apache/logging-log4net/doc/RELEASING.md

 10. push the `asf-staging` branch to github and wait a bit
     - after a minute or two, check the updates at https://logging.staged.apache.org/log4net
         - are you seeing the correct releases page?
-        - are you seeing the correct downloads page?
         - download links should (at this point) not work
 11. create an rc-releasd at GitHub with a tag like `rc/2.0.123-rc1`
     - attach all the files from the build/artifacts folder, _including signatures_